Accurate Displacement Workflow

 - If you imported your high res mesh from another program - rebuild the lower subdivisions by going to the Tool palette, expanding the Geometry subpalette, and clicking the 'Reconstruct Subdiv' button until at the lowest desired level.

-- In the Tool palette, expand the UV Map subpalette, and set the UV Map Size to the image resolution that best suits your needs.
+- Set the Map Size slider to the image resolution that best suits your needs.
 (Recommended 2048 or higher)

 - Set 'Adaptive' to OFF.

 Setting this to ON is supposed to produce a higher-quality displacement map.

 But through experimentation I have found it to be unreliable and generally unnecessary at larger resolutions.

 At times it can even result in a displacement map that is completely useless - So I recommend leaving it OFF.

 This setting determines the accuracy of the displacement map created for the object.

 Higher values cause a higher-quality displacement map to be generated, but will take longer to generate.